ScilifelabDataCentre/pathogens-portal/content/english/highlights/influenza_vaccine_effectiveness.md

 tags:
   [
     Influenza,
-    Influenza vaccine effectiveness (VE),
+    vaccine effectiveness,
     Pediatric population,
     Test-negative design,
     Case–control study,
-    Surveillance network (VEBIS),
+    Surveillance network,
+    VEBIS,
-    Acute respiratory infection (ARI),
+    Acute respiratory infection,
     High-risk children,
     Age-specific effectiveness,
     RT-PCR diagnostics,
     Logistic regression,
-    Multicenter study.,
+    Multicenter study,
   ]
 images: [/highlights/banners/influenza_ve.png]
 ---

 Influenza is a highly contagious viral infection that causes significant morbidity in children, with approximately one in five unvaccinated children infected annually worldwide.
-In the European Union (EU) and European Economic Area (EEA), influenza vaccination is recommended for children at high risk of severe disease and, in some countries, for broader pediatric age groups.
-Despite this, vaccination coverage remains variable across countries, highlighting the need to evaluate vaccine effectiveness (VE) in real-world pediatric populations.
+Policies around childhood vaccination differ between countries in the European Union (EU) and Economic Area (EEA).
+All countries recommend that children at high risk of severe disease are vaccination, and some also recommend vaccination for particular age ranges.

-To address this, [Lucaccioni _et al._ (2026)](https://doi.org/10.1542/peds.2025-072907) estimated influenza VE among children (<18 years) attending primary care across Europe during the 2022-2023 and 2023-2024 influenza seasons.
-The study was conducted through the Vaccine Effectiveness, Burden and Impact Studies (VEBIS) multicenter network involving primary care practices across nine EU/EEA countries.
-A test-negative case control design was used, in which children presenting with acute respiratory tract infections were swabbed and tested for influenza using RT-PCR.
-Patients testing positive were classified as cases, while those testing negative served as controls.
+[Lucaccioni _et al._ (2026)](https://doi.org/10.1542/peds.2025-072907) estimated influenza vaccine effectiveness (VE) among children (individuals under 18 years) attending primary care in Europe during the 2022-3 and 2023-4 influenza seasons.
+The study made use of the Vaccine Effectiveness, Burden and Impact Studies (VEBIS) multicenter network, which involves primary care practices across nine EU/EEA countries.
+It used a test-negative case control design; individuals testing positive were classified as cases, and those testing negative served as controls.

-In the 2022-2023 season, 10,368 children were included, of whom 32% tested positive for influenza.
-Influenza A(H3N2) and influenza B were the predominant circulating strains.
-In the 2023-2024 season, 9,270 children were included, with 17% testing positive, and influenza A(H1N1)pdm09 predominating.
-Influenza cases peaked during winter months with variation in subtype distribution between seasons.

-Overall VE against any influenza was 68% (95% CI: 59–76) in 2022-2023 and 71% (95% CI: 62–78) in 2023-2024, indicating that vaccination protected more than two-thirds of children against medically attended influenza infection.
-VE varied by subtype: in 2022-2023, VE was 57% against A(H1N1)pdm09, 54% against A(H3N2), and 83% against influenza B; in 2023-2024, VE was 75% against A(H1N1)pdm09, 40% against A(H3N2), and 92% against influenza B. These findings demonstrate consistently higher protection against influenza B and lower effectiveness against A(H3N2), as summarized in the article.
+VE varied between years and subtypes.
+In total, almost 20,000 children were included in the study (10,368 in 2022-3, and 9,270 in 2023-4, with test positivity rates of 32% and 17%, respectively).
+VE against influenza overall was 68% and 71% in the first and second seasons, respectively.
+However, there was more variation between subtypes.
+For example, VE was found to be 54% against A(H3N2), and 83% against influenza B in the first season, where they were the predominant strains.
+The rates of VE against subtypes also differed between years, with differences linked to viral evolution and changes in vaccine composition.

-VE also differed across age groups.
-Younger children (0–4 and 5–11 years) generally showed higher protection compared with adolescents (12–17 years), although variability was observed depending on subtype and season.
-For example, VE against any influenza ranged from 55% to 78% across age groups in both seasons.
-Additionally, children in vaccination target groups—those with chronic conditions or age-based eligibility—showed similar levels of protection (~69–70%) as the overall population.
+VE also differed across age groups, with younger children generally showing higher rates than adolescents.
+Additionally, children in vaccination target groups (those with chronic conditions or age-based eligibility) showed similar levels of protection (~69–70%) compared to the overall population.

-Subtype-specific differences in VE were influenced by viral evolution and vaccine composition.
-The improved VE against A(H1N1)pdm09 in 2023-2024 was likely associated with updates to the vaccine strain, while lower VE against A(H3N2) has been attributed to antigenic drift and mutations arising during vaccine production.
-In contrast, the high VE against influenza B reflects strong antigenic similarity between circulating and vaccine strains across both seasons.

 The study highlights the importance of continuous VE monitoring using primary care surveillance systems.
 By combining clinical data with laboratory confirmation, the test-negative design reduces bias related to healthcare-seeking behavior and provides robust real-world estimates of vaccine performance.
 However, limitations include missing data on prior vaccination history, potential partial vaccination in younger children, and variability in vaccination policies across countries.

-Overall, [Lucaccioni _et al._ (2026)](https://doi.org/10.1542/peds.2025-072907) demonstrate that influenza vaccination provides substantial protection against outpatient influenza in children across Europe.
-The findings support expanding vaccination coverage, particularly among high-risk groups, and emphasize the role of ongoing surveillance in optimizing immunization strategies.
+Overall, [Lucaccioni _et al._ (2026)](https://doi.org/10.1542/peds.2025-072907) demonstrates that influenza vaccination provides substantial protection against outpatient influenza in children across Europe.
+The findings support expanding vaccination coverage, particularly among high-risk groups, and emphasise the role of ongoing surveillance in optimising vaccination strategies.

 #### Data